 Scholars’ remaining effort may be devoted to other clinical or academic pursuits consistent with the award.

-NIH policy requires that the remainder of a scholar’s salary (the portion NOT paid by the Psychiatry K12 program) must come from non-federal sources.
+NIH policy requires that the remainder of a scholar’s salary (the portion NOT paid by the K12 program) must come from non-federal sources.

 Developing a successful clinical and translational research career requires strong relationships with mentors and a research team.
 Each scholar must have program-approved primary and secondary mentors.
 The primary mentor will be the scholar’s main source of research supervision and career development.
-Scholars are expected to meet with their mentors monthly.
-Psychiatry K12 mentors are expected to be available for consultation and support concerning the scholar’s current projects and future progress.
-Psychiatry K12 mentors are also expected to provide formal feedback to the scholar at least annually.

-Didactic coursework and research seminars
+Didactic coursework and Responsible Conduct of Research

 Individual development plans

-Psychiatry K12 Scholars must establish an Individual Development Plan in consultation with their mentors and advisory committee.
+K12 Scholars must establish an Individual Development Plan in consultation with their mentors and advisory committee.
 This plan must be submitted annually.

 All Individual Development Plans should include: